HOME >

 The mission of GOSAT-GW is a developmental continuation of the water cycle variation observation mission of "SHIZUKU" (GCOM-W*2), which was launched in 2012, and the greenhouse gases observation missions of "IBUKI" (GOSAT*3), which was launched in 2009, and "IBUKI-2" (GOSAT-2*3), which was launched in 2018.

-Two successors, the Advanced Microwave Scanning Radiometer 3 (AMSR3), and the Total Anthropogenic and Natural emissions mapping SpectrOmeter-3 (TANSO-3), which is being developed by JAXA under a contract with the Ministry of the Environment, will be mounted on GOSAT-GW.
+GOSAT-GW is equipped with two successors, the Advanced Microwave Scanning Radiometer 3 (AMSR3), and the Total Anthropogenic and Natural emissions mapping SpectrOmeter-3 (TANSO-3), which was developed by JAXA under a contract with the Ministry of the Environment.
+Mitsubishi Electric Corporation is primarily responsible for the development of the satellite and its onboard sensors.

-※1 The Global Observing SATellite for Greenhouse gases and Water cycle
+*1 The Global Observing SATellite for Greenhouse gases and Water cycle

-※2 The Global Change Observation Mission – Water
+*2 The Global Change Observation Mission – Water

-※3 The Greenhouse gases Observing SATellites
+*3 The Greenhouse gases Observing SATellites

 GOSAT-GW and its onboard sensors